 ●The summer school program must be ABA-accredited.
 No more than six credits earned through such a program may be applied toward your W&L degree.
 For a list of ABA accredited study abroad programs, go to http://www.americanbar.org/groups/legal_education/resources/aba_approved_law_schools.html.

-●Both your participation in the program and the specific courses you intend to take must be approved in writing by Professor Bond in advance.
+●Both your participation in the program and the specific courses you intend to take must be approved in writing by the Associate Dean for Academic Affairs in advance.
 Failure to obtain advance permission may result in denial of credit.

 ●The summer program must be one that gives grades.
 You will receive W&L credit for each course you successfully complete with a grade equivalent at least to our "C".

 ●In order to receive credit, you must furnish Ms. Linda Johnson with a transcript from the summer program no later than the end of the grading period for the semester following the summer school program.
 (January 1, 2016)

 ●We will record successfully completed summer school courses on your transcript, but "credit" will be indicated in place of a grade; your W&L grade point average will not reflect grades earned in summer school programs.

 ●Some summer school programs will require a "letter of good standing" from us as part of your application.
 Ms. Johnson in Law Records can supply such a letter.